LTC Daniel Wardrop congratulating Joseph E. Siwy on his promotion to Captain - 1968

 Dick Ingwaldson, James Anderson, James Christmon, Chris Phoenix,

-Clifton Taylor, Max Morris, Dave Hanzely,
+Clifton Taylor, Max Morris, Dan Hanzely,

 standing

-Ron Melton, Larry Filbert, SSG Chapman
+Ron Melton, Larry Filbert, SSG Richard Chapman

 PRIVACY FENCE in Vietnam